SecretNest/ImageStore/doc/cmdlet/SameFile/SelectSameFile.md

 From Pipeline: Folder

 # Parameters to Modify UI Color
-UI window will use different back colors for odd and even groups, as well as different fore colors for selected, ignored and normal records by default.
+UI window will use different back colors for odd and even groups, as well as different fore colors for selected, ignored and effective records by default.
 To change these colors, or turn off this function to use the system default colors, use these parameters below.

 |Name|Type|Description|Optional|
 |---|---|---|---|